 When you give it to us DIRECTLY

-You may give us your information in order to sign up for one of our events, tell us your story, make a donation, purchase our products or communicate with us.
+You may give us your information in order to sign up for one of our events, tell us your story, make a donation, book a residential stay on a farm for your school, purchase our products or communicate with us.

 When you give it to us INDIRECTLY